Energy

 When does the PSO Levy change each year?

-The cost of the PSO Levy is set by the CRU every year which runs between 1st October and 30th September.
+The cost of the PSO Levy is set by the CRU every year which runs between 1 October and 30 September.
 The price is dependent on wholesale gas prices so doesn’t always increase, but fluctuates up and down each year.
+If electricity prices are high, the PSO Levy falls.
+However, if wholesale prices decrease the levy increases.

 What is the Carbon Tax?